prabhjeevnijjar/ecommerce-next-project/README.md

 ## Overview

-Ecommerce application with exceptional UI
+Ecommerce application with exceptional UI and Dynamic products, discount and coupon system

 ---